A713F3/BrainfuckInterpreter.C/README.md

 # Simple Brainfuck Interpreter 🧠🍆
-🔄 Work in progress :arrows_counterclockwise:
+A simple brainfuck interpreter that works in console.